tkellen/kwm/hack/google/README.md

-# kubernetes on google cloud
+# KWM on Google Cloud
 > the setup for this is ridiculous

 ## Setup